Course

 Course description

-This course develops the skills needed to write for online and print magazines as well as blogs.
+This course develops the professional skills needed to write for online and print magazines as well as blogs.
 Students will learn to analyze publications, develop story ideas, submit queries, and research and write opinion columns and profiles.
 Emphasis will be given to the strategies and practicalities of freelance writing as a career.

 Course content